shared live+work spaces

 Can I share my room?

 Yes.
-If your roommate is not a member, they must register as a guest, and will be given their own access pass.
-Anyone unregistered and without their own pass will be immediately ejected.
-Your guest is always your responsibility and their actions may result in both your memberships being reviewed, so make sure you educate them well!
+If your roommate is not a member, they must be registered as a guest, and will be given their own access pass.
+Guests will appear on «who's here» as staying with you.
+Anyone unregistered and without their own pass will be immediately ejected and the member whom invited them called before the council.
+Your guest and their actions are your responsibility, so make sure you educate them well!

 Can I share my pass/account?